Wanna publish a book?

 Reasons to write the book yourself

 Ghostwriters are expensive!
 Some of the more affordable ghostwriters might charge just a few hundred dollars for a messy, awkward, unedited book if you give them a beat sheet and character profiles.
-But a quality ghostwriter can run you upward of $70,000.
+But a quality ghostwriter can run you $20,000 or more.
+I’ve heard of some folks paying over $75,000.

 Becoming a better writer